 The piece I did when my husband retired was inspired by my loathing of his non-iron corporate business shirts, which symbolised both his positive committed work ethic and the negative way in which clothing is now engineered to serve such commercially questionable purposes.
 Working from a life drawing I used fragments of his shirts to create the piece Hard Work, Thrift and Efficiency.

 My piece Sisters was inspired by how women fit into the world.
 The women that I stitched were naked and vulnerable but held by the landscape that surrounded them.
 At the time I was involved in a collective art project based on Penda, the last King of Mercia.

 The first map that I created holds very fond memories.
 This was memorial art and commemorates my youngest sister’s loss of her son, Sam.
 It was such an honour that she allowed me to make it – an honour that I still feel with every single commissioned map I create.

 From that start point of a stitch dictionary, my work has improved immeasurably.
-Five years of hard stitching has moved me from “gift making” to the serious business of commissions.
-The subjects that I’m now prepared to take-on are considerably more challenging.
+Five years of hard stitching moved me from gift making to the serious business of commissions.
+The subjects that I’m now prepared to take on are considerably more challenging.

 When you start out, you have to take risks – you mustn’t worry about what people think.
 No end of people on my journey told me I should be using my work to make cushions!
 Take it seriously and play loads – if that is not a contradiction.

 It has taken me a long time to see myself as an artist.
 By investing time to take it seriously it has changed from being just an ‘add on’ to ‘what I do’ – and I can finally say ‘I am a textile artist’.